Skip to main content

 3. Select Veracode Scan for VS Code.

-If authentication failed, the AUTHENTICATION view opens and you need to do one or both of the following:
+• If authentication failed, the AUTHENTICATION view opens.
+Complete one or more of the following, then select Test Authentication:

 Configure the extension